maiamcc/contrasite/_posts/2024-05-02-programming-bkc-april24.markdown

 Let's leave this for now and turn to the first half.
 (Look, I jump around a lot while programming, so thanks for bearing with me.)
 How am I going to warm up the crowd, especially assuming I'll have a lot of beginners?

 #### Getting the Beginners Up to Speed
-I have a few go-to opening dances; I specifically like The Appetizer to start because it includes a chain, but _not_ in the context of a chain+star progression[^2].
+I have a few go-to opening dances; I specifically like {% include custom/dance_tooltip_link.html dance_title='The Appetizer' %} to start because it includes a chain, but _not_ in the context of a chain+star progression[^2].
 Let's put that first.
-For a second dance, I like the idea of practicing promenades and also shoring up chains, and I noticed a variation scribbled on one of my dance cards that I'd like to try out: so let's roll with this variation of Spring Beauty, which conveniently saves me from 2x dances in a row that start with N b&s.[^3]
+For a second dance, I like the idea of practicing promenades and also shoring up chains, and I noticed a variation scribbled on one of my dance cards that I'd like to try out: so let's roll with my {% include custom/dance_tooltip_link.html dance_title='Spring Beauty var.' %}, which conveniently saves me from 2x dances in a row that start with N b&s.[^3]

 However, I acknowledge this dance as a risk, since zig-zags are a novel figure (though easier than one might think, because of the physical connection—that's the only reason I'm risking it here), and the transition into a right shoulder 'round might be rougher than I hope.
 Let's put in an alternate in case the crowd doesn't seem up to this one.
 For a second dance of the evening that's beyond a glossary dance but still hard to mess up, I'll often reach for something connected, balance-y, and low piece count.
-In practice this often means a Rory O'Moore, petronellas, "Trip To" wavy line of [role] in the middle, down-the-hall, etc. I'll put in one of my petronella dances, I'll Hold You In My Arms, which I often use for this program niche (which I in fact wrote specifically so that I'd have an alternative to Tica Tica Timing for this specific need).
+In practice this often means a Rory O'Moore, petronellas, "Trip To" wavy line of [role] in the middle, down-the-hall, etc. I'll put in one of my petronella dances, {% include custom/dance_tooltip_link.html dance_title='I\'ll Hold You In My Arms' %}, which I often use for this program niche (which I in fact wrote specifically so that I'd have an alternative to Tica Tica Timing for this specific need).

 Oh sigh, I'll Hold You In My Arms and 20 Below both have larks allemanding by the left.
 This isn't a huuuge deal, but I like to give variety in my filler moves; specifically, I try not to put two dances with the same allemande in them back to back.
 So let's swap out my petronella dance for a similarly easy petronella dance without a larks' allemande.
-I'll put in Heartbeat Contra (a classic standby for a reason!) here.
+I'll put in {% include custom/dance_tooltip_link.html dance_title='Heartbeat Contra' %} (a classic standby for a reason!) here.

 (Now we have two dances in a row with "robins by the right"—Appetizer has allemandes, Heartbeat has a right shoulder 'round.
 But I don't like RSR 1.5x anyway unless it's for specific choreographic reasons (see Angel's Flight later in this program), so in practice I often change that to "robins cross by the right, swing your partner".
 We'll call it fine.)

 <div class="dance-prog">
   <ol>
-    <li>The Appetizer</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='The Appetizer' %}</li>
-    <li>Spring Beauty var.</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Spring Beauty var.' %}</li>
     <ul>
-      <li>Alt.: Heartbeat Contra</li>
+      <li>Alt.: {% include custom/dance_tooltip_link.html dance_title='Heartbeat Contra' %}</li>
     </ul>
-    <li>20 Below</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='20 Below' %}</li>
     <li>??</li>
     <li>??</li>
     <li>??</li>
     <li class="break">- - - break - - -</li>
-    <li value="7">Wrinkled Ribbon</li>
+    <li value="7">{% include custom/dance_tooltip_link.html dance_title='Wrinkled Ribbon' %}</li>
     <li>??</li>
     <li>??</li>
-    <li>WarmUp (4x4)</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='WarmUp' %}</li>
-    <li>Emma's Emergency</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Emma\'s Emergency' %}</li>
     <li>??</li>
   </ol>
 </div>

 #### Filling Out the Rest: First Half

 At this point, I can start slotting dances in by vibe and see if they work—I can always rejigger if needed.
-I like to close the half with something balance-y, and Minimum Fuss, Maximum Fun is one of my most accessible box circulate dances (a figure I adore), so let's put that 6th.
-The dance before it should contrast in some way; I could go for straight up smooth, but lately I've been digging Woven Waves as a novel-but-actually-quite-hard-to-mess-up dance, and it has a nice chunky-groovy feeling from the wavy lines in the center that could be a nice contrast to Minimum Fuss.
+I like to close the half with something balance-y, and {% include custom/dance_tooltip_link.html dance_title='Minimum Fuss, Maximum Fun' %} is one of my most accessible box circulate dances (a figure I adore), so let's put that 6th.
+The dance before it should contrast in some way; I could go for straight up smooth, but lately I've been digging {% include custom/dance_tooltip_link.html dance_title='Woven Waves' %} as a novel-but-actually-quite-hard-to-mess-up dance, and it has a nice chunky-groovy feeling from the wavy lines in the center that could be a nice contrast to Minimum Fuss.
 Let's put that as the penultimate dance of the half.
-And I've collected a handful of "right hand star > neighbor swing" dances recently that I'd like to try, so we'll put one of them in here too.
+And I've collected a handful of "right hand star > neighbor swing" dances recently that I'd like to try, so we'll put one of them in here too, say {% include custom/dance_tooltip_link.html dance_title='Stars 2 Stars' %} (because down-the-halls are fun, good for newbies, and I don't have one in my program yet).

 Except whoops, Stars 2 Stars and Minimum Fuss both have a chain+star progression.
-At least they're not back to back, but I might as well avoid that; I'll replace Minimum Fuss with Read Between the Lines, another accessible box circulate dance.
+At least they're not back to back, but I might as well avoid that; I'll replace Minimum Fuss with {% include custom/dance_tooltip_link.html dance_title='Read Between the Lines' %}, another accessible box circulate dance.
 (And it ends with a partner b&s, always a fun way to end the half!)
 Thus for the first half, we have:

 <div class="dance-prog">
   <ol>
-    <li>The Appetizer</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='The Appetizer' %}</li>
-    <li>Spring Beauty var.</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Spring Beauty var.' %}</li>
     <ul>
-      <li>Alt.: Heartbeat Contra</li>
+      <li>Alt.: {% include custom/dance_tooltip_link.html dance_title='Heartbeat Contra' %}</li>
     </ul>
-    <li>20 Below</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='20 Below' %}</li>
-    <li>Stars 2 Stars</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Stars 2 Stars' %}</li>
-    <li>Woven Waves</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Woven Waves' %}</li>
-    <li>Read Between the Lines</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Read Between the Lines' %}</li>
   </ol>
 </div>

 #### Filling Out the Rest: Second Half

 On to just slotting in stuff in the second half.
 I know I want to get people out of the minor set a bit, and I'm already slated to start the half with Wrinkled Ribbon (very smooth).
 I could find a smooth shadow/visit-next-neighbor dance and put it third, with something punchy in between...
 But so many of my leave-the-minor-set dances are smooth, what if I found a punchy one for a change of pace, and put it second?
-Hey, I collected Practice Petronella and haven't called it yet, let's do that: simple diagonal hey lost-and-found dance with petronellas.
+Hey, I collected {% include custom/dance_tooltip_link.html dance_title='Practice Petronella' %} (a lost-and-found diagonal hey dance with petronellas) and haven't called it yet, so let's do that.

 The third dance in the half is still within the realm of "everyone's warmed up and I can push the difficulty level", so I'll pull a slightly harder dance that I don't get to call as often—something smooth, to contrast Practice Petronella.
-Flipping through my smooth dances, Angel's Flight caught my eye: it's not actually that tough on paper and uses all glossary moves, but in practice the A part often trips people up,[^4] so it's a good "reach" dance.
-If in the moment it's feeling too dicey to go for Angel's Flight, I'll swap it out for, uh, how about Catch a Falling Star?
+Flipping through my smooth dances, {% include custom/dance_tooltip_link.html dance_title='Angel\'s Flight' %} caught my eye: it's not actually that tough on paper and uses all glossary moves, but in practice the A part often trips people up,[^4] so it's a good "reach" dance.
+If in the moment it's feeling too dicey to go for Angel's Flight, I'll swap it out for, uh, how about {% include custom/dance_tooltip_link.html dance_title='Catch a Falling Star' %}?
 I collected this one at Pinewoods last summer and still haven't had a chance to call it, and it feels pretty accessible, connected, and hard to mess up.

 As for a last dance: I like to close with balances and moving together, and I'll always end an evening with a partner b&s.
 (In fact, I wrote a whole blog post about [Closing Contras](/blog/2023/07/05/closing-contras.html)!)
 Petronellas often work well for a last dance, but we already have two this evening.
-Rory O'Moore's are also lots of fun, so let's do that instead—I feel like I've called my go-to Rory closer (Still More O'Moore) a lot lately, so how about Dancing on the Train?
+Rory O'Moore's are also lots of fun, so let's do that instead—I feel like I've called my go-to Rory closer (Still More O'Moore) a lot lately, so how about {% include custom/dance_tooltip_link.html dance_title='Dancing on the Train' %}?

 That makes our whole program:

 <div class="dance-prog">
   <ol>
-    <li>The Appetizer</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='The Appetizer' %}</li>
-    <li>Spring Beauty var.</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Spring Beauty var.' %}</li>
     <ul>
-      <li>Alt.: Heartbeat Contra</li>
+      <li>Alt.: {% include custom/dance_tooltip_link.html dance_title='Heartbeat Contra' %}</li>
     </ul>
-    <li>20 Below</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='20 Below' %}</li>
-    <li>Stars 2 Stars</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Stars 2 Stars' %}</li>
-    <li>Woven Waves</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Woven Waves' %}</li>
-    <li>Read Between the Lines</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Read Between the Lines' %}</li>
     <li class="break">- - - break - - -</li>
-    <li value="7">Wrinkled Ribbon</li>
+    <li value="7">{% include custom/dance_tooltip_link.html dance_title='Wrinkled Ribbon' %}</li>
-    <li>Practice Petronella</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Practice Petronella' %}</li>
-    <li>Angel's Flight</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Angel\'s Flight' %}</li>
-    <li>WarmUp (4x4)</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='WarmUp' %}</li>
-    <li>Emma's Emergency</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Emma\'s Emergency' %}</li>
-    <li>Dancing on the Train</li>
+    <li>{% include custom/dance_tooltip_link.html dance_title='Dancing on the Train' %}</li>
   </ol>
 </div>